 The Rapid Rewards program is Southwest Airlines’ frequent flyer program and has been around since 1987.
-Each time you fly or buy things from its partners, you’ll earn Rapid Rewards points that you can redeem for flights.
-Southwest Airlines is the third-largest airline in the United States, with more than 4,000 daily flights during peak times to 103 destinations in the U.S. and 10 neighboring countries.
+Each time you fly or buy things from program partners, you’ll earn Rapid Rewards points that you can redeem for flights.
+Southwest Airlines is the second-largest airline in the United States, with more than 4,000 daily flights during peak times to 103 destinations in the United States and 10 neighboring countries.

 How Can You Enroll in the Southwest Rapid Rewards Program?